 - 100 Greek Salsa

-- 40 g hummus (I used Hope brand jalapeno cilantro- only 2.5 fat for 2 tbs so if you want the macros to match, try and find one similar!
+- 40 g hummus I used Hope brand jalapeno cilantro- only 2.5 fat for 2 tbs so if you want the macros to match, try and find one similar!
 The Trader Joe’s eggplant hummus is great for only 2 fat.

-- 25 g pickled cabbage (After referencing the pickled onion recipe, just pour some of the same pickling juice over sliced purple cabbage for about an hour.
+- 25 g quick pickled cabbage After referencing the pickled onion recipe, just pour some of the same pickling juice over sliced purple cabbage for about an hour.
 Or however minutes you have!
 Even a litle helps.